joeshipley/mysql-udf-http/README.md

 **Note:** It is a fork repository.
 Original Website is below.
 http://code.google.com/p/mysql-udf-http

+This fork is set up so http_post sends application/json instead of application/x-www-form-urlencoded, which you can send with MySQL's built-in JSON_OBJECT or JSON_ARRAY functions.

 ## Overview

 | HTTP Method | CRUD Action |      Description       |